Grammarly Pro Review for ESL Professionals (Formerly Premium, 2026 Update)

 Is Grammarly safe to use with work emails?

 Grammarly processes your text on their servers to generate suggestions.
 Their enterprise and Business plans include SOC 2 Type 2 compliance, data encryption, and contractual commitments that your text is not used to train models.
-For the free and individual Premium plans, check your company IT policy before pasting sensitive content.
+For the free and individual Pro plans, check your company IT policy before pasting sensitive content.
 Many organizations have approved Grammarly for workplace use, but policies vary.

 Is Grammarly Business worth it for teams?

-Grammarly Business adds team-wide style guides, brand tone profiles, centralized billing, admin controls, and SAML single sign-on on top of all Premium features.
+Grammarly Business adds team-wide style guides, brand tone profiles, centralized billing, admin controls, and SAML single sign-on on top of all Pro features.
 It is most valuable for teams of five or more who write external-facing communication and need consistent terminology and tone.
 The style guide feature alone eliminates the inconsistency that makes a global team look uncoordinated.